mchwalisz/walker/README.md

 ```

 ## Usage

+We assume all commands are executed within `pipenv shell`.

 ### Node selection

 The nodes that are used in the experiment are listed in one [YAML](https://www.yaml.org) file under `node_selection/hosts`.
 The file is a valid [ansible inventory](http://docs.ansible.com/ansible/latest/intro_inventory.html) hosts file and is used in multiple stages throughout the experiment.